Mugunthan24/Pewlett-Hackard-Analysis/README.md

 ![image_name](https://github.com/Mugunthan24/Pewlett-Hackard-Analysis/blob/main/Images/mentorship_eligibilty.PNG)

-Based on the results from the two queries it can be notes that:
+Based on the results from the four queries it can be notes that:
 -	the majority of employees retiring are in senior positions (Senior Engineer, Senior Staff)
 -	Managerial roles require significant less replacements
 -	There are only 72,458 employees who are going to retire and only 1,549 eligible for the mentorship program